-So, at your next party surprise (and shock) your guest with these crunchy coated mini-delights and...Party On!
+So, surprise (and shock) your guest at the next party you throw by serving these crunchy coated mini-delights and...Party On!

 Corn Dog Party - Video